wolfskaempf/auto-stundenprotokoll/README.md

 1. Install git by typing git into the terminal.
 If you don't have it installed yet you'll be prompted to install the command line tools.
 Follow the instructions.

-2. Pull the repository `git pull git@github.com:wolfskaempf/auto-stundenprotokoll.git`
+2. Pull the repository `git clone git@github.com:wolfskaempf/auto-stundenprotokoll.git`

 3. Change into the new directory `cd auto-stundenprotokoll`